SanjulaD/COVID19-Tracker/README.md

 # COVID19-Tracker
-📈 Coronavirus (COVID-19) dashboard to show the dynamics of Сoronavirus distribution.
+📈 Coronavirus (COVID-19) dashboard to show the dynamics of Сoronavirus distribution .

 Check this : https://lnkd.in/fgeTck7